Balexo/node/readme.md

 # API NODEPOP

 Maintains advertisements for buying or selling items and allows searching by setting filters by various criteria such as:

-- List of ads with the possibility of pagination.
-With filters by tag, type of ad (sale or search), price range (min. price and max. price) and item name
-- List of existing tags
-- Ad creation

 # Technologies
-Database is in Mongo DB
-Nodejs is use to build the proyect
-NoSQLBooster
-PostMan

-# Installation

-Setted in environment variables for Android and IOS systems.
- ` "scripts": {
-    "start": "cross-env NODEPOP_ENV=production node ./bin/www",
-    "dev": "cross-env NODEPOP_ENV=development DEBUG=nodepop:* nodemon ./bin/www"
-  } `
+- Database: MongoDB
+- Backend: Node.js
+- Tools: NoSQLBooster, Postman

+## Setup and Usage

-1.- Clone this repository.
+1. Clone this repository.
-2.- Run `npm install` to install the dependencies.
+2. Run `npm install` to install the dependencies.
-3.- Install nodemon `npm nodemon --save-dev`
-4.- Install Mongoose to give structure to MongoDB `npm install mongoose` 5.- Run dev mode in port 3000 by default: `npm run dev`

-# Starting with API
-* Warning!!!!
+3. Run `npm run dev` to start the server in development mode on port 3000.
-This command `npm run init-db` will erase the database and automatically load a couple of ads.
+4. (Optional) Run `npm run init-db` to initialize the database with sample data. **Warning: This will erase the existing database.**

-1.- Run npm run init-db to start THE API ONCE and automatically load a bunch of ads.
-(EYE!
-READ WARNING) 2.- Run npm run dev to access the API at http://localhost:3000.
-3.- In NoSQLBooster the database will be created at localhost/dbadds/adds 4.- The schema is: name: String, sales: Boolean, price: Number, photo: String, tags: [String]
+5. Schema of an ad:

 ```JSON
  "_id": "65e3903571fd11524fe63bc9",
             "name": "patinete",